Frequently Asked Questions

 If my event has already passed, or you are not available on my event date, can you create a painting from my event photos?
 Can you also paint one of my favorite photos as a gift for someone?

-NOTE: I am fully booked for paintings from photos commissions in the near future.
-Feel free to contact me to be added to a wait list, and I will inform you when commissions open up again!
-I can turn your favorite wedding portrait or photo of a cherished person, place or pet into a one-of-a-kind painting.
+NOTE: I am fully booked for paintings from photos commissions for at least the next year.
+Feel free to contact me to be added to a wait list, and I will inform you if commissions open up again!
+However, if we've already booked a live event and I cannot attend due to extenuating circumstances (like a pandemic-related postponement), I can turn your favorite wedding portrait or photo of a cherished person, place or pet into a one-of-a-kind painting.
 I can also work from several photo references to create a customized scene capturing the setting, decor and key guests of your event -- as if I were actually there in person!

 What type of set-up or materials